Moist, fluffy blueberry coffee cake muffins with two layers of streusel & blueberry jam.

 Will these work with a different fruit?

-- Like most baked goods, these muffins will definitely taste the best on the day that they are baked.
-They will last for up to 3 days stored in an airtight container at room temperature.
+Like most baked goods, these muffins will definitely taste the best on the day that they are baked.
+They will keep well in an airtight container at room temperature for about 3 days.

 You can find all my favorite tools and ingredients that I use on my Amazon Storefront page, here!